-Leptin diet is a misnomer indicating an approach to dieting geared towards resetting your leptin levels or sensitivity in order to spur fat loss.
+Leptin diet indicates an approach to dieting geared towards resetting your leptin levels or sensitivity in order to kick start fat loss.

 Leptin is a hormone discovered as recently as 1994 that plays a crucial role is regulating appetite by sending signals to the brain in order to eat or not depending on the amount of it present in your body.

 On the contrary, the slimmer you are, the lower your leptin levels and the greater your appetite.

 Unfortunately, sensitivity to leptin also plays a crucial role in its effectiveness, so much that women have more trouble responding to leptin even though they have twice as much levels of it as men, while obese people have in few cases a shortage of leptin, more often a chronic leptin resistance and a difficulty in regulating appetite.

 A leptin diet plan revolves around creating the right environment to reset leptin levels and /or sensitivity.

 You can do this by reducing or avoiding foods that are more easily stored into fat and increase your insulin levels, that is, sugars and carbs.

 Sugars and carbohydrates are more easily transformed into fat than fat itself, creating unhealthy peaks and drops of insulin levels in your bloodstream, meaning also highs and lows in energy levels.

 They create a vicious circle of dependency that leads to a difficulty in getting rid of extra fat and a propensity to gain even more even though high leptin levels associated with being overweight would normally tell you to stop eating.

 This means that carbs dependency for energy overrides high leptin levels, interfering with sensitivity and response.
 In other words, insulin resistance triggers leptin resistance and the two go hand in hand.

 Drop excessive carbs consumption, replace it with healthy fats for energy in addition to proteins and fibers and your body will switch to a ketosis state that forces it to use the ketones for energy from your fat storage instead of carbs you normally eat.